kevinher7/mlflow-template/README.md

 2. Execute `direnv allow` to load .envrc variables
 3. Change the project name in pyproject.toml
 4. Copy the dist.env into .env with `cp dist.env .env`

+Use `.env` to store secrets and `.direnv` to store setup related environmental variables

 5. Run `poetry install` to get the base dependencies (if the preivous step is done, then it also initializes a virtual environment in the repo)
 6. Use mlflow ui with `mlflow ui`